huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dws_quotas.md

 layout: "huaweicloud"
 page_title: "HuaweiCloud: huaweicloud_dws_quotas"
 description: |-
-  Using this data source to query the list of available resource quotas within HuaweiCloud.
+  Use this data source to query the list of available resource quotas within HuaweiCloud.
 ---

 # huaweicloud_dws_quotas

-Using this data source to query the list of available resource quotas within HuaweiCloud.
+Use this data source to query the list of available resource quotas within HuaweiCloud.

 ## Example Usage